 - The Ghost in the Shell franchise has Public Security Section 9, a secretive law enforcement unit that "officially" doesn't exist in the Japanese law enforcement system.
 The government gets to use them in sensitive missions that requires their intervention before a case gets to the public eye or investigate cases involving the government if the relevant agency or ministry doesn't want to cooperate.

 - Section 9 is not the only plainclothes unit to not be easily recognized.
 In Stand Alone Complex, the Narcotics Suppression Squad operates as a plainclothes unit, which allows the Big Bad in the first season to use their assets to take out S9.
-When that fails, the Japanese Maritime Self-Defense Forces' Umibozu is called in to use its commandos in order to flush out S9 and take them all alive or kill them since they are known as a black ops in the JMSDF.
+When that fails, the Japanese Maritime Self-Defense Forces' Umibozu is called in to use its commandos in order to flush out S9 and take them all alive or kill them since they are known as a black ops unit in the JMSDF.

-- One of the new elite police-soldiers in Jin-Roh: The Wolf Brigade is Kazuki Fuse, and he scores well enough in exercises that his superiors choose him to go undercover to locate the renegade band called the Wolf Brigade.
+- One of the new elite officers in Jin-Roh: The Wolf Brigade is Kazuki Fuse, and he scores well enough in exercises that his superiors choose him to go undercover to locate the renegade band called the Wolf Brigade.
 Fuse agrees, and begins making contact through the sister of a known anarchist sympathizer, Kei Amemiya.
 Imagine their surprise when the police honchos discover that Fuse has been part of the Wolf Brigade all along, assigned to infiltrate the police corps.